chuvanan/rdatatable-cookbook/README.md

 Rscript -e "install.packages('renv'); renv::restore()"
 ```

+* The above code will download the repository to your machine.
+And the great
+  [`env`](https://rstudio.github.io/renv/index.html) package will do the
+  critical job that makes sure you have all required packages to run the code
+  yourself.

 * All R Markdown files are stored in folder `cookbook`.
 You are ready to go.

 ## contribute!